Inspecting pages in Business Central

 The page inspection feature enables you to get details about a page, providing insight into the page design, the different elements that comprise the page, and the source behind the data it displays.
 Page inspection is especially designed for administrators, power users, support personnel, and developers.
-It is ideal for learning the data model behind a page and troubleshooting.
-For example, if you are experiencing a problem with a page, you could use page inspection to get information to pass on to your system administrator or support personnel.
+It's ideal for learning the data model behind a page and troubleshooting.
+For example, if you're experiencing a problem with a page, you can use page inspection to get information to pass on to your system administrator or support personnel.

 What about reports?
 Well, you can export the report results to an Excel file for viewing the full dataset, including all columns.
 The Excel file can help you validate that the report returns the expected data.
 To export a report, run the report and select the Send to > Microsoft Excel Document (data only) on the request page.
 For more information, see Work with Reports - Save a report to a file.

 You start page inspection from the Help & Support page.
 Choose the question mark in the top right corner, choose Help & Support, and then choose Inspect pages and data.
 Or, you can just use the keyboard shortcut Ctrl+Alt+F1.

 The Page inspection pane opens on the side.
 When the pane first opens, it shows information that pertains to the main page object.